Bergamasco Shepherd Dog

-The Bergamasco Shepherd, Cane da Pastore Bergamasco, is an Italian breed of sheepdog.
-It originated in the Alpi e Prealpi Bergamasche, where it was used as a herding dog for both sheep and cattle.
+The Bergamasco Shepherd, also known as the Bergamasco Sheepdog and in Cane da Pastore Bergamasco, is an Italian breed of sheepdog.
+It is associated with the Alpine and pre-Alpine regions of northern Italy, where it was traditionally used to move and manage sheep and cattle.

 History

 The origins of the Pastore Bergamasco are unknown.
+In 1781, G. von Albertini described Bergamasco shepherds on the Splügenberg using large dogs with long, wool-like hair to guard and drive their flocks; during migration, individual dogs could be entrusted with groups of sheep.
+In 1809, Johann Jakob Römer and Heinrich Rudolf Schinz similarly described large, long-haired dogs as faithful helpers of Bergamasco shepherds, with individual dogs sometimes entrusted with groups of sheep.
 A genetic study in 2018 found evidence of haplotypes shared with other European breeds including the Berger Picard, the Bernese Mountain Dog and the Briard.

 A dog of this type was exhibited at the first Italian dog show in Milan in 1881.
-The first registration of the breed in the Libro Origini Italiano, the Italian national stud-book for dogs, was in 1891.
+The first registration of the breed in the Libro Origini Italiano – the Italian national stud-book for dogs – was either in 1891 or in 1898.
+During the first half of the twentieth century, war, changing agricultural economics and the decline of transhumant sheep husbandry reduced the working environment that had sustained the dogs.
+During the development of the modern registered breed, Pietro Rota acquired Alpino di Valle Imagna from a shepherd; Alpino became an Italian champion, an influential sire and an important reference dog when a breed standard was drafted in 1946.
 A breed association, now called the Associazione Amatori del Cane da Pastore Bergamasco, was established in 1949.
+Early preservation and breeding efforts included Pietro Rota’s Valle Imagna, Luigi Guidobono Cavalchini’s Valle Scrivia and Maria Schreiber-von Albertini’s Brahama kennels.
 The breed was recognised by the Ente Nazionale della Cinofilia Italiana in 1956, and was definitively accepted by the Fédération Cynologique Internationale in the same year.
+It was recognised by the American Kennel Club in 2015.

 In the nine years from 2011 to 2019, annual registrations in Italy averaged 97 per year, with a maximum of 149 and a minimum of 48.